escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   * Choose from a number of tried and tested perturbation methods, such as Klein's 1st order accurate and Klein & Gomme's 2nd order accurate methods.
   * Solving models is as fast as using optimized compiled C or Fortran code, expensive computation of analytical Jacobian and Hessian employs parallelized multi-core CPU approach.
   * DSGE example models are provided, including very complex ones such as the one based on Christiano, Eichenbaum and Evans (2001) :cite:`ChrEicEva:2005`.
-  * Benefit from a large and growing set of convience methods to simulate models and plot filtered simulated series as well as impulse-response functions.
+  * Benefit from a large and growing set of convenience methods to simulate models and plot filtered simulated series as well as impulse-response functions.
   * Carry out advanced empirical macroeconometric analyses using the VAR and FAVAR classes which come provided.
   * Use PyMacLab as a free Python library within a rich and rapidly evolving Python software ecosystem for scientists.
   * Enjoy the power, flexibility and extensibility of the Python programming language and the open-source transparency of PyMacLab.